 LeDroit Park was developed in 1873 as an early, all-white suburb located outside the original boundaries of Washington City.
 Leading African American families began moving here in the 1890s.
 By the early 20th century it was a haven for Howard University scholars, literary figures such as Paul Laurence Dunbar, and civil rights leaders such as Mary Church Terrell.
-Many of the original picturesque cottages and grand houses still exist on its narrow, village-like streets, part of the LeDroit Park Historic District.
-Willis Richardson Residence 512 U Street, NW Willis Richardson (1889-1977) was one of the most prolific playwrights of the New Negro Renaissance of the 1920s and 1930s.
+Many of the original picturesque cottages and grand houses still exist on its narrow, village-like streets in the LeDroit Park Historic District.

+1 Willis Richardson Residence

+512 U Street, NW

+Willis Richardson (1889-1977) was one of the most prolific playwrights of the New Negro Renaissance of the 1920s and 1930s.
 In 1923 his play, The Chip Woman's Fortune, made Richardson the first black playwright to have a nonmusical production on Broadway.
 A year later his Mortgaged was the first work by a black playwright to be produced by the Howard Players, a local theatrical troupe.
-Richardson was a graduate of the local M Street High School. ® 2 Alice Moore Dunbar [Nelson] and Paul Laurence Dunbar Residence 1934 Fourth Street, NW Alice Moore Dunbar [Nelson] (1875-1935) and Paul Laurence Dunbar (1872-1906), a true literary couple, moved here after their marriage in 1898.
-Alice was a budding poet and essayist, and Paul was already an accomplished published poet and writer-as revered and respected in his day as Frederick Douglass and Booker T. Washington.
-The Dunbars lived next door to Mary Church Terrell and Robert H. Terrell, whose first LeDroit Park home was at 1936 Fourth Street, NW.
-The four were close friends and central figures of the city's cultural and intellectual elite. ® 3 Oscar DePriest Residence 419 U Street, NW Oscar DePriest (1871-1951) was the first African American elected to the U.S. House of Representatives in the 20th century and the first African American congressman from the North.
+Richardson was a graduate of the local M Street High School.

+2 Oscar DePriest Residence

+419 U Street, NW

+Oscar DePriest (1871-1951) was the first African American elected to the U.S. House of Representatives in the 20th century and the first African American congressman from the North.
 He lived in this house during his three terms.
 A Republican, DePriest represented Chicago from 1929 until 1934.
 Among his successes was an increase in nearby Howard University's congressional appropriations.
 His fine corner home was one of a block of houses designed in the 1870s by white architect James H. McGill that remains intact today.

 Oscar DePriest residence

+3 Alice Moore Dunbar [Nelson] and Paul Laurence Dunbar Residence

+1934 Fourth Street, NW

+Alice Moore Dunbar [Nelson] (1875-1935) and Paul Laurence Dunbar (1872-1906), a true literary couple, moved here after their marriage in 1898.
+Alice was a budding poet and essayist, and Paul was already an accomplished published poet and writer-as revered and respected in his day as Frederick Douglass and Booker T. Washington.
+The Dunbars lived next door to Mary Church Terrell and Robert H. Terrell, whose first LeDroit Park home was at 1936 Fourth Street, NW.
+The four were close friends and central figures of the city's cultural and intellectual elite.

 4 Christian Fleetwood and Sara Iredell Fleetwood Residence Site

 319 U Street, NW

-In honor of his heroism as a Civil War soldier, Christian Fleetwood (1840-1914) received the Congressional Medal of Honor.
+In recognition of his heroism as a Civil War soldier, Christian Fleetwood (1840-1914) received the Congressional Medal of Honor.
 He was also the first instructor of the Colored Washington High School Cadet Corps.
 Sara (1849-1908), a member of the first graduating class (1896) of the Freedman's Hospital Training School, became the superintendent of the Training School for Nurses in 1901.
 The Fleetwoods hosted "Evenings at Home," weekly literary and cultural gatherings beginning in the 1870s.
 Their original house no longer exists.
-A new house was built here in the 1990s by Manna, Inc., a nonprofit housing group.
+A new house was built here in the 1990s by Manna, Inc., a non-profit housing group.

 5 Anna Julia Cooper Residence

 201 T Street, NW

 Anna Julia Cooper (1858-1964), an educator, writer, and human rights leader, lived in this corner house for almost 50 years beginning in 1916.
 Cooper came to Washington in 1887 to teach Latin at the Preparatory School for Colored Youth, where she served as principal.
 Cooper also left her mark on Frelinghuysen University, a night school for working-class adults that opened in 1906.
-She became its second president and devoted considerable resources to the school, which began oper-
+She became its second president and devoted considerable resources to the school, which began operating out of her